fbpx

 What is Payroll?

-Payroll focuses on managing financial transactions between the company and its employees, ensuring that paychecks are distributed to employees accurately and on-schedule.
-It includes data entry of employees’ timesheets and calculation of their wage, benefits and compensation in compliance to tax regulations.
-Payroll professionals are also responsible for generating comprehensive reports for accounting audits.
+The primary task of payroll is to handle financial activities between the company and its employees, providing the employee with a paycheck and indicates the date of distribution on time.
+This includes the entering of employees’ timesheets in and the calculation of their wage, benefits and compensation to the side of regulations.
+Payroll professionals also generate comprehensive reports that are used for accounting audits.

 Manages accurate and timely employee compensation, including wages and salary adjustments, ensuring all are correctly reflected in the payroll system.